NAVIGATING NARRATIVES, NURTURING NORMS

 Acting President, Diplomatic Academy of Viet Nam

 Moderator: H.E.
-Ambassador.
+Amb.
 Dang Dinh Quy, Former Deputy

 Minister of Foreign Affairs, Former Ambassador, Permanent